Carson Beckett: Reception

 Carson Beckett is often described by fans as the "Heart of Atlantis".
 Paul McGillion was nominated for a Leo Award for "Best Supporting Performance by a Male" in 2005 for his role as Beckett in "Poisoning the Well", but he and fellow Atlantis actor David Nykl lost to Matthew Currie Holmes of Godiva's.
 A group of fans set up a campaign at "savecarsonbeckett.com" before news of McGillion's departure was confirmed.
 Although the episode "Sunday" was highly admired, his death caused dismay and outrage among fans and critics.
 Maureen Ryan of the Chicago Tribune labelled the killing of Beckett a "bonehead decision".
 The producers did not anticipate the protest after the airing of the episode.
 Between 60 and 100 fans from all over the world gathered for a peaceful protest outside The Bridge Studios in Vancouver on March 22, 2007, hiring a local pipe band.
-Another protest followed at San Diego Comic-Con International on July 27, 2007.
+Another protest followed at San Diego Comic-Con on July 27, 2007.